 That being said, once your late payment hits the 30-day mark, your score will take a big hit.
 It then goes down again if the payment reaches 60, 90 and 120 days late.
 That’s right, your credit score drops for each of those milestones you reach.
 So you can understand why it’s so important to keep on top of your card payments, even if it is just the minimum.

 Should you close old credit cards?

 The older your credit card account is, the better your credit score becomes.
 So in most cases, it’s unwise to close your old credit cards because that length of credit history is 10% of your overall credit score.
-Even if you don’t use an older card because it lacks the rewards of one of your new accounts, you can still put a small charge on it once in a while and pay off the balance immediately.
+Even if you don’t use an older card, you can still put a small charge on it once in a while and pay off the balance immediately.

 Additionally, you could consider asking for an account upgrade to get a better rate or rewards program.
 In most cases, the account age remains the same if you stick with the same credit card company, just ask to be sure.

 The exception to keeping a credit card account open just because of its age is if you’re paying an annual fee.
 If there aren’t any other benefits that outweigh the cost of the fee, it’s time to close the card.

 Credit cards certainly do have an impact on your credit scores.
 But when used correctly, you can make sure that impact is a positive one, setting yourself up for a stronger financial future.